Churn reason

 Use these anchors to move from the churn reason itself into the signals, workflow, and related pages that help the team act on it.

 Customers believe the product could help, but the setup effort is too high for their team right now.
 This reason is common when implementation complexity is underestimated during the sale.
-In B2B SaaS, that reason matters only when the team can see what sits behind it.
+For subscription SaaS teams with real churn, that reason matters only when the team can see what sits behind it.

 One customer saying "Implementation too difficult" is feedback.
 The same reason appearing across the same plan, segment, or customer stage is a business problem.